What are you looking for?

 The Children’s Advocacy and Family Law Society at the Charleston School of Law was established to improve the lives of children by serving as advocates relating to abuse, neglect, juvenile justice, and family law.
 The society works closely with local agencies and legal professionals to facilitate the participation of Charleston School of Law students on behalf of children and youth in the community and to provide a forum for students interested in Family Law to become involved with professionals in the field.
 It is the goal of the Children’s Advocacy and Family Law Society to produce members who are ready to enter the legal profession as able and active child advocates.

-The Entertainment, Arts and Sports Law Society (EASL) at Charleston School of Law was created to encourage and support students considering careers in the fields of entertainment, arts and sports law.
+The Entertainment, Art and Sports Law Society (EASL) at Charleston School of Law was created to encourage and support students considering careers in the fields of entertainment, arts and sports law.
 The mission of the Society is to help shape the Law School’s entertainment arts and sports law curriculum and to host a wide variety of extra-curricular events targeted at students who are interested in practicing in these related practice areas.
 Each year the Society hosts an assortment of events and educational meetings.
 These activities focus on the areas of substantive law that form the working tools of the entertainment practitioner, (business organizations, contracts, dispute resolution, intellectual property, labor and employment, negotiation and taxation) and on the practical, hands-on utilization of those disciplines in the representation of clients in the art, communications, film, internet/new media, music, publishing, television and sports industries.
-In addition, the Society fosters professional networking to allow students the opportunity to interface with practicing entertainment, arts and sports lawyers around South Carolina, right here in Charleston, SC and the United States in general.
+In addition, the Society fosters professional networking to allow students the opportunity to interface with practicing entertainment, art and sports lawyers throughout the country.

 The Environmental Law Society (ELS) provides a forum for students to gain knowledge about the practice of environmental law.
-In an attempt to provide exposure to the various facets of the environmental community, the group sponsors a variety of lecturers and interactive discussions throughout the year.
+In an attempt to provide exposure to the various facets of the environmental community, the group sponsors a variety of lecturers, interactive discussions, and beach clean-ups throughout the year.
 Additionally, the ELS provides a forum to promote new environmental law courses, compose publishable material related to current environmental issues, interact with the local and regional environmental community and advocate for environmental awareness through community service projects, which benefit the Charleston region.
 ELS also initiated a recycling program at the Charleston School of Law.

 The mission of the Federal Bar Association – Student Division is to promote interaction and learning between law students and federal judges and lawyers.
 This student group will work with the state and national chapters of the Federal Bar Association to strengthen student interest and knowledge of the federal legal system.
 The group will also seek to afford law students opportunities to observe federal court proceedings and interact with federal practitioners, as well as to provide students with information on careers in various areas of federal law.